Communicator of the Month Award

 The University of Kansas benefits from a network of communications and marketing professionals embedded in units across our campuses.
 These talented individuals are crucial to KU’s mission of education, service and research, and they are deserving of recognition among their peers.

-With this in mind, the Vice Chancellor for Strategic Communications and Public Affairs will present the Communicator of the Month Award each month to a single KU communicator for excellence in communications and marketing.
+The Vice Chancellor for Strategic Communications and Public Affairs will present the Communicator of the Month Award each month to a single KU communicator for excellence in communications and marketing.
+Anyone in a communications and marketing role at KU is eligible to be nominated.

 Anyone in a communications and marketing role at KU is eligible to be nominated.
 This includes but is not limited to public relations practitioners, marketers, content developers, strategists, designers, photographers, videographers, social media managers, project managers and event planners.